 where $G$ stands for the Green function of the standard $d$-dimensional wave equation.
-This map is thus essentially built upon two successive operations: multiplication of $v$ with itself or with $\mathbf{\Pi}^{\mathbf{1}}$, and convolution with $G$.
-Accordingly, before we specify the space on which we will study $\Gamma_{T,\mathbf{\Pi}}$, let us recall a few general results on pointwise multiplication and convolution with the wave kernel.
+Putting the fixed components aside, this map is thus essentially built upon two successive operations: multiplication of $v$ with itself or with $\mathbf{\Pi}^{\mathbf{1}}$, and convolution with $G$.
+Accordingly, before we specify the space in which we will study $\Gamma_{T,\mathbf{\Pi}}$, let us recall a few general results on pointwise multiplication and convolution with the wave kernel.